-- 7. Parameters to Measure in the Phytoplankton Component: - a.
-Phytoplankton species composition and abundance. - b.Phytoplankton community productivity. - c.Autotrophic picoplankton community abundance.
+- 7. Parameters to Measure in the Phytoplankton Component: a.Phytoplankton composition and abundance. - b.Autotrophic picoplankton abundance.

 The phytoplankton populations that will be identified and counted in this study will include specifically when present the diatoms, dinoflagellates, cyanobacteria, chlorophyceans, euglenophyceans, cryptomonads, and other algal categories that appear in the samples.
 Identification will be to species level, or the lowest taxonomic category possible.
 The picoplankters to be monitored will consist of the autotrophic cells generally 0.2 to 2.0 microns in size.
 Taxonomic identifications of phytoplankters will be similar to those established by this principal investigator in the monitoring program since 1985 (See Marshall and Alden, 1990; Marshall, 1994), and for the autotrophic picoplankton by Marshall (1995).